-SMC and Kita have long-term refundable deposits from various tenants amounting to P13.3 million and P15.1 million as at December 31, 2014 and 2013, respectively.
+SMC and Kita have long-term refundable deposits from various tenants amounting to P13.3 million as at December 31, 2014.
 The refundable deposits are remeasured at amortized cost using the effective interest ranging from 3.05% to 6.13% at the inception of the lease terms.
-The interest expense recognized amounting to P0.2 million in 2014, P0.4 million in 2013 and P1.9 million in 2012 is presented as part of Finance Costs in the consolidated statements of income (see Note 20.1).
+The interest expense recognized amounting to P0.2 million in 2014 is presented as part of Finance Costs in the consolidated statements of income (see Note 20.1).
 The non-current refundable deposits is shown as a separate line item under non-current liabilities in the consolidated statements of financial position.